Experience the Fiery Beauty of a Compact Shrub

 - Versatile Use: Ideal for mass plantings, borders, or as a specimen plant.

-The compact shrub prefers full sun to part-sun and thrives in zones 5-9.
+This compact shrub prefers full sun to part-sun and thrives in zones 5-9.
 Its manageable size and ease of care make it a valuable asset to any garden, providing year-round interest and reliable performance.
-This shrub will only get about 7 feet tall.
+This burning bush shrub is a reliable choice for adding dramatic fall interest.

 - How big will this compact shrub get?
 This shrub typically reaches a height of 4-6 feet and a spread of about the same, making it a manageable size for most gardens.